Fireronin/TLoB/README.md

 - pandas

 # Running

+When running, loading of packages is quite expensive.
+To speed up this process I use cache, this cache has a slight issue and it will not reload already known typeclasses when new packages are added.
+Therefore, I recommend a workload where one loads all packages using a script like loadEverything_test.py and then just loads from cache.

 ## JSON interface
     python jsonInterface.py --json_file example.json

 Use --help for more information.

 ## GUI
+GUI assumes that all required packages are already in the cache in /saved folder.

     cd src/tlob
     Python - manage.py runserver